 You're able to enjoy a short trek from Pabonka to Pubjoi Monastery during your Lhasa tour.

-A good moderate trek for those that are already understanding altitude on the plateau, this hike takes you around a variety of sites on the outskirts of Lhasa that are worth taking the time to visit.
-The trek starts at the amazing Pabonka Monastery, set into the cliff-side around 15km from the center of the city.
+A good moderate trek for those who already understand altitude on the plateau, this hike takes you around a variety of sites on the outskirts of Lhasa that are worth taking the time to visit.
+The trek starts at the amazing Pabonka Monastery, set on the cliff-side around 15km from the center of the city.
 The monastery has a sacred meditation cave said to have been used regularly by Songtsen Gampo.

 The first stretch takes you uphill to the Tashi Chöling Hermitage, around 30 minutes from Pabonka.
 Then you hike upwards for around 40 minutes to reach the hermitage of Tagden Ritro, where you can stop for lunch.
 Then you descend to the Sera Ütse hermitage, with its stunning views of the panoramic Lhasa Valley, and then on down for another hour to the Purbu Jog Monastery.
 The route passes by the Raka Drak hermitage, and has some great views of the surrounding valleys.